The global leader in enterprise social media management

 3 examples of Facebook social listening

-While discussing the benefits of Facebook social listening, we broke down how Starbucks and Wix have adopted social listening for Facebook to engage with their audience in meaningful ways.
+While discussing the benefits of Facebook social listening, we had already come across examples of Starbucks and Wix adopting social listening for Facebook to engage with their audience in meaningful ways.

-Here are three more examples that throw light on how global enterprises leverage social listening to elevate their businesses:
+Here are three more examples for you to see how global enterprises leverage social listening to elevate their businesses:

 Samsung